 If you’re facing an emergency and you need the money sooner rather than later, then look for an online loan provider such as LendingTree or Credible which can get you approved in minutes.
 Companies like LendingTree can get you the money in a matter of days, unlike more traditional lenders, which can take weeks to get you the funds.

-If it’s not extremely urgent, then feel free to take your time and shop around until you’re confident you’ve found the best deal for you.
+If it’s not extremely urgent, then shop around until you’re confident you’ve found the best deal for you.

 3. Do: Find a Lender That’s Best Suited for You